unionai-oss/unionml/docs/source/serving_aws_lambda.md

 python -m pytest tests
 ```

+(aws_lambda_deploy)=

 ## Deploying to AWS Lambda

-Once we're satisfied with our application's state, we can then build and deploy our it to AWS:
+Once we're satisfied with our application's state, we can then build and deploy it to AWS:

 ```{note}
 If you don't have an account on AWS, create one [here](https://aws.amazon.com/).